How Much Sleep Do You Need by Age?

 Sleep Cycles & Aging

-Physical changes, mental changes, and medications can change sleep patterns faster than aging and may lead to sleep deprivation in older and elderly adults.
+Physical changes, mental changes, pain and medications that can change sleep patterns may be more likely in older people, leading to sleep deficiency, rather than aging itself.
 Older adults are more likely to take opioid medications to manage chronic pain, are more likely to struggle with anxiety and depression, and may struggle with urine retention or physical discomfort in bed— all of which can change their sleep patterns.

-Sleep deprivation occurs when you do not get enough sleep.
+Sleep deficiency occurs when you do not get enough sleep.
 While this can occur after several nights of little sleep, failing to sleep for a single night can adversely affect your mental and emotional state.
-About 7 to 9 percent of American adults report not getting enough sleep, often leading to sleep deprivation.
+About 7 to 9 percent of American adults report not getting enough sleep, and 40% or more may report sleep problems at some time during their lives.

 About 40 percent of adults say they have fallen asleep during the day without meaning to because they are sleep deprived.
 Between 50 and 70 million Americans have chronic sleep disorders like insomnia, which prevents them from getting enough rest.